jamesjrg/JimAndCats/README.md

 ####Jim.CommandHandler: Just Identity Management Command Handler

-* Manages commands relating to user authentication details and basic identity info (i.e. people's full name)
+* Manages commands relating to user authentication details and basic identity info (i.e. people's full name).

 * Commands result in events being written to a private stream in an Event Store cluster.
 An Event Store projection takes the private identity events resulting from commands and maps them to new events on a public stream (omitting all data and events relating to password hashes).